CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_continuity_theory.md

 ### **3.1 Topic Continuity**
 The topic cannot jump arbitrarily.
-Topic drift must be:

-- bounded
-- explainable
-- connected to prior meaning
+Topic drift must be bounded, explainable, and connected to prior meaning.

 ### **3.2 Intent Continuity**
-Intent must evolve coherently:
+Intent must evolve coherently (for example: questions → answers, requests → fulfillment, assertions → clarifications).

-- questions → answers
-- requests → fulfillment
-- assertions → clarifications

 ### **3.3 Stance Continuity**
-Stance must remain stable unless explicitly changed:
+Stance must remain stable unless an explicit change is signaled.

-- agree → agree
-- disagree → disagree
-- neutral → neutral

 ### **3.4 Referent Continuity**
-Referents must remain stable:
+Referents (“he”, “that idea”, “the previous assumption”, etc.) must remain stable.

-- “he”
-- “that idea”
-- “the previous assumption”

-Referent continuity is essential for identity and replay.
+Referent continuity is essential for both identity and replay.

 ### **3.5 Identity Continuity**
-Identity continuity ensures:

-- who is speaking
-- what they know
-- what they believe
-- what TS has committed

-Identity continuity is defined formally in *ts_identity_theory.md*.
+Identity continuity ensures that who is speaking, what they know, what they believe, and what TS has committed remain coherent across turns.

+**Division of labor**: Continuity Theory owns the temporal relationship and the cross-attribute constraints that involve identity.
+The internal structure and update rules of the identity component itself are defined in *ts_identity_theory.md*.

 ### **3.6 Importance Continuity**
-Importance must remain consistent:

-- high‑importance items cannot be dropped
-- low‑importance items cannot override high‑importance ones
-- commitments must be honored
+Importance must remain consistent: high-importance items cannot be dropped silently, low-importance items cannot override high-importance ones, and commitments must be honored.

-Importance continuity is essential for deterministic reasoning.
+These constraints are currently stated at the qualitative level.
+Measurable criteria, thresholds, or soft scoring methods for each constraint will be supplied in later specification work.
+Enforcement may ultimately be hard, soft, or hybrid; the present theory requires only that the chosen mechanism remain deterministic and bounded.

 ---

 # **4. Continuity and Canonicalization**

 Canonicalization is lossy.
-Continuity is the mechanism that absorbs and corrects residual error.
+Continuity is the primary mechanism that absorbs and corrects residual discrepancy.

-Formally:

-$$
-\epsilon_t = R_t - M_t
-$$

-Where:

-- $R_t$ = raw meaning
-- $M_t$ = canonical meaning
-- $\epsilon_t$ = residual error

-Continuity ensures:

-$$
-\epsilon_{t+1} \approx \epsilon_t \quad \text{or is corrected}
-$$
+Because both raw meaning ($R_t$) and canonical meaning ($M_t$) are structured objects, residual error is itself structured.
+It is best understood as a collection of per-attribute or relational deviations rather than a simple numeric difference.

-Continuity stabilizes meaning across turns by:
+Continuity acts to keep these deviations bounded and, where possible, corrected across turns by:

-- smoothing residual error
 - enforcing bounded transitions
-- maintaining referents
+- maintaining referent stability
-- maintaining identity
+- maintaining identity coherence
-- maintaining commitments
+- preserving commitments
+- smoothing or flagging unexplained drift

-Continuity is the **error‑correction layer** of TS.
+Continuity therefore functions as the error-stabilization layer of the meaning pipeline.

 ---